meghanhlee/meghanhlee.github.io/_pages/about.md

 Here is [my CV](https://drive.google.com/file/d/1DLgpD0C1RAOWJBlkP_xhnSw9TJVh2Raq/view?usp=sharing)!
 (Updated October 2025)

 My name is Meghan and I am a first-year PhD student in Mathematics at UC Santa Barbara, where I am supported by the UC Eugene Cota-Robles Fellowship.
-My research interests are in arithmetic and algebraic geometry.
+My research interests are in arithmetic geometry and number theory.
 Other long-term interests of mine are in low-dimensional topology and computational algebra.

 In Spring 2025, I graduated from the master's program at Wake Forest University, where I was advised by [Abbey Bourdon](https://users.wfu.edu/bourdoam/).
 For my thesis, I worked toward a classification of j-invariants which arise from an isolated point on the modular curve X_0(n), which involved algorithmic work with Galois representations of elliptic curves.